ohkawatks/synthesijer_ip/README.md

 - AXIHP_GRAY_v1_0

 Copy the entire IP dir into your IP repository for Xilinx Vivado, and add reference in the repository setting.

+## License
+The IP is distributed under the modified BSD license.